tiagomlcarvalho/tiagomlcarvalho.github.io/content/authors/admin/_index.md

 My book Contesting Austerity: Social Movements and the Left in Portugal and Spain (Amsterdam University Press, 2022) received the João Ferreira de Almeida Prize, and my research has been published in journals such as European Societies, Environmental Science & Policy, Housing Studies, Review of African Political Economy, Social Movement Studies, Environmental Sociology and Religion, State & Society.
 I have also contributed to the Oxford Handbook of Climate Action (2025) and the Handbook of Research Methods and Applications for Social Movements (2024).

-Beyond academia, I regularly contribute to public debates, with analyses published in Le Monde Diplomatique (Portugal), Expresso, Público, ECO, Le Soir (Belgium), and international outlets such as ECPR The Loop and the LSE EUROPP blog.
+Beyond academia, I write and record music under the stage name A Serious Man.